 Bryan Cox got his first exposure to the world of direct care through volunteering.
 At the encouragement of a pastor several years ago, Bryan began volunteering at a nearby senior living center.
-It was here that Bryan, discovered a passion for direct care and helping support vulnerable individuals.
-At that point, “I realized that caregiving is very rewarding!”.
-This eventually lead him to obtain a part time position in another assisted living facility and finally a full-time position at LBSA.
+It was here that Bryan discovered a passion for direct care and helping support vulnerable individuals.
+At that point, “I realized that caregiving is very rewarding!”
+This eventually led him to obtain a part time position in another assisted living facility and finally a full-time position at LBSA.

 Bryan left LBSA in February of 2017 for a higher paying position but recently returned realizing how much he missed his work at Laura Baker.
 “This is the best job I’ve ever had.
 I have to go where I feel I’m making a difference.”